 By default, the driver attempts to treat the first line of the file as a list of field names for all the fields.
 However, if one or more of the names is all numeric it is assumed that the first line is actually data values and dummy field names are generated internally (field_1 through field_n) and the first record is treated as a feature.
-Starting with GDAL 1.9.0 numeric values are treated as field names if they are enclosed in double quotes.
-Starting with GDAL 2.1, this behaviour can be modified via the HEADERS open option.
+Numeric values are treated as field names if they are enclosed in double quotes.
+Starting with GDAL 2.1, this behavior can be modified via the HEADERS open option.

 ID,Salary,Name,Comments 132,55000.0,John Walker,"The ""big"" cheese."
 133,11000.0,Jane Lake,Cleaning Staff